 “The pelvic floor is a term that describes the muscles that span the opening at the bottom of the pelvis – the bony structure that forms the very center of our physical frame.
 It powerfully influences many aspects of our lives, yet its significance is often underestimated and misunderstood.
 For many of us there can be numerous social and cultural taboos associated with this area and a degree of embarrassment when talking about it.
 In the last few decades, however, research on the male pelvic floor has made it abundantly clear how important these muscles are to our health and vitality – and the surprising impact they can have on pelvic pain, prostate health, sexual dysfunction, and urinary issues.” – Jeff Gibson

 Below are some options for further investigation.
 I have designed a video, available through download or as a DVD disc, especially for the male pelvic floor.
-Also, I highly recommend A Headache in the Pelvis, if you are having any pain or incontinence, or Pelvic Power, which is more focused on strengthening the pelvic floor muscles than stretching and relaxing them.
+Also, I highly recommend the books below, Ending Male Pelvic Pain if you are having any pain or incontinence, or Pelvic Power which is more focused on strengthening the pelvic floor muscles than stretching and relaxing them.